whiteCrow77/Animation/Scene Concept/Scene 1.md

-the body tries to put the wall back together panicked tries to grab hope the light disappears in his hands the body looks up hopeless
+the body tries to put the wall back together panicked tries to grab hope the light disappears in his hands
-1.4
-sees a hand reaching for him pulling him out

 transition to scene 2